srdncbedo/Aerokart/README.md

 # Aerokart
-A working go kart from scratch.
+A working go kart made by a high school student from scratch.